All Episodes

 Help wanted signs posted on practically every storefront now in every city and every town.

-You know, how how does McDonald's end up paying 50 bucks for somebody that will just apply for a job?
+You know, how does McDonald's end up paying 50 bucks for somebody that will just apply for a job?

-And I guess their hope is is that maybe you can talk somebody into wanting to work there, beg them and plead with them to work.
+And I guess their hope is that maybe you can talk somebody into wanting to work there, beg them and plead with them to work.

 We had this call the other day, you know, waiting at a restaurant, and all the tables aren't clean.

-Ask the waitress what's going on, and yeah, we don't have enough workers here.
+And yeah, we don't have enough workers here.

 I mean, that is sad.

-Anyway, Biden's decision that is directly related to his decision to extend unemployment benefits through September, prompting millions of Americans and workers to stick with government handouts, which may in cases now pay as much, if not more, than their previous work.
+Anyway, Biden's decision, that is directly related to his decision to extend unemployment benefits through September, prompting millions of Americans and workers to stick with government handouts, which may in cases now pay as much, if not more, than their previous work.

 But what a requirement.